Advertisement

 Cardiac Electrophysiology: In a dedicated QT study, at a dose 4 times the maximum recommended dose, CALQUENCE does not prolong the QT/QTc interval to any clinically relevant extent (e.g., not greater than or equal to 10 ms).

-Clinical efficacy and safety in patients: MCL: The safety and efficacy of CALQUENCE in MCL were evaluated in an open-label, multi-centre, single-arm Phase 2 study (ACE-LY-004) of 124 previously treated patients.
+Clinical efficacy and safety in patients: MCL: Patients with MCL who received at least one prior therapy - ACE-LY-004: The safety and efficacy of CALQUENCE in MCL were evaluated in an open-label, multi-centre, single-arm Phase 2 study (ACE-LY-004) of 124 previously treated patients.
 All patients received CALQUENCE 100 mg orally twice daily until disease progression or unacceptable toxicity.
 The trial did not include patients who received prior treatment with BTK inhibitors.
 The primary endpoint was investigator-assessed overall response rate (ORR) per the Lugano classification for non-Hodgkin's lymphoma (NHL).
 Duration of Response (DoR) was an additional outcome measure.
 Efficacy results are presented in Table 1.

 The median age was 68 (range 42 to 90) years, 79.8% were male and 74.2% were Caucasian.
 At baseline, 92.8% of patients had an ECOG performance status of 0 or 1.
 The median time since diagnosis was 46.3 months and the median number of prior treatments was 2 (range 1 to 5), including 17.7% with prior stem cell transplant.
 The most common prior regimens were CHOP-based (51.6%) and ARA-C (33.9%).
 At baseline, 37.1% of patients had at least one tumour with a longest diameter ≥5 cm, 72.6% had extra nodal involvement including 50.8% with bone marrow involvement.
 The simplified MIPI score (which includes age, ECOG score, and baseline lactate dehydrogenase and white cell count) was intermediate in 43.5% and high in 16.9% of patients.
 (See Table 1.)